PundiAI/pundi-docs/governance/governance-proposal-information/README.md

 `quorum` is set at 40% and is calculated as:

 $$
-Voters' bonded FX / Total bonded FX * 100
+Voters' bonded PUNDIAI / Total bonded PUNDIAI * 100
 $$

 If a proposal fails to reach quorum, the proposal will be marked as 'Rejected' regardless of the results of the vote.